visitscotland/vs-design-system/README.md

 This is the repository for the **VisitScotland Design System**, which is a heavily modified version of [Vue Design System](https://vueds.com).
 It works in the same way as Vue Design System, with some changes:

-- The included components have been changed to to suit VisitScotland's needs and have been moved into the `src/components` folder.
+- The included components have been changed to suit VisitScotland's needs and have been moved into the `src/components` folder.
 - Build scripts have been added (`npm run docs:remote`, `npm run styleguide:remote` or `npm run styleguide:remote:build`) to build the design system documentation using section content from a remote API.
 - Some bugs in VDS have been fixed.
-- The Color component has been changed to display colours in categories.
+- The Color component has been modified.
-- The system build has been modified to include a "componentised" version of the build ()
+- A componentised version of the build has been created and is used as the primary build.

 ## Getting started